skasproject/skas/docsite/docs/twoldapservers.md

 `-- values.yaml
 ```

-> This example will implement encryption and inter-pod authentication.
+> In this example, we will implement encryption and inter-pod authentication.

-The `Chart.yaml` file define the meta-chart `skas-skas2-meta`.There is two dependencies deploying the same helm chart,
+The `Chart.yaml` file defines the meta-chart `skas-skas2-meta`.
+It has two dependencies that deploy the same Helm
-but with different values (See below).
-Note the `alias: skas2` on the second deployment.
+chart but with different values (as shown below).
+Please note the `alias: skas2` in the second deployment.

 ???+ abstract "Chart.yaml"